If you wanted to point to a single hero that exemplifies the Atomic Age, you couldn’t do much better than Adam Strange.

 In one of the more confusing entries on the list, the Death of Hawkman is secretly an Adam Strange story!

 Grant Morrison’s The Green Lantern is a love letter to all things Silver Age.
-It seems only fitting then that Adam Strange should make a command performance.
+It seems only fitting then that Adam Strange should make a commanding performance in issue #6.

 Collects: Superman #1 to #15